samestrin/llm-interface/docs/README.md

 ## Jailbreaking

-If you'd like to attempt to [jailbreak](jailbreaking.md#jailbreaking) your AI model you try a version of the message object found [here](jailbreaking.md#jailbreaking).
+If you'd like to attempt to [jailbreak](jailbreaking.md#jailbreaking) your AI model, you can try a version of the message object found [here](jailbreaking.md#jailbreaking).

 _Thanks to Shuttle AI for the original concept!_